 In the midst of this pandemic, first, the whole world is under tension.
 Second, medicine does not come up until now with a potent vaccine.
 Third, a myriad of people are dying out of this epidemic, while atheists are still waiting for their God, science so to speak, to devise an anti-coronavirus medicament.
 We are not criticizing the limitations of science, in this article, but those atheists who see science as God.

 Atheism and scientism

-Historically speaking, atheism started to spread as from the 19th century with the advent of scientism.
+Historically speaking, atheism started to spread from the 19th century with the advent of scientism.
 The latter is based on the fact that the more science gets bigger, the more religion shrinks.
 This hypothesis proves wrong; this is because science has known an extraordinary advancement, yet the belief in God does not shrink.
 On the contrary, it becomes bigger than before.
 Now, according to sociology, there is what we call “the return of religion” in the age of technology.

 “Man is of nature religious”.
 This proposition is similar to “man is mortal”.
-Logically speaking, the negation of the religious character of man means directly that this man is by nature atheist.
-If so, why do atheists always talk, discuss and negate God?
+Logically speaking, the negation of the religious character of man means directly that this man is by nature an atheist.
+If so, why do atheists always talk, discuss, and negate God?
 The outbreak of this virus will undo atheists’ certainty and let them revise their atheistic insights.
 It is a pity for atheists who use science to back up their ideological and psychological proclivities.